Fangirls (musical)

-Fangirls (stylised in all uppercase) is an Australian stage musical with book, music and lyrics by Yve Blake.
-It concerns 14-year-old Edna, a diehard fan of the biggest boy band in the world, True Connection, and its lead singer Harry.
+Fangirls is an Australian stage musical with book, music, and lyrics by Yve Blake.
+It concerns 14-year-old Edna, a diehard fan of the biggest boy band in the world, True Connection (a parody reference to One Direction), and its lead singer Harry.
 It was inspired by interviews with hundreds of teenage fangirls.

-The original production premiered on September 7, 2019, at Queensland Theatre before transferring to Belvoir St Theatre in Sydney on October 12, 2019, where it sold out.
+The original production premiered on 7 September 2019 at Queensland Theatre, before transferring to Belvoir St Theatre in Sydney on 12 October 2019.
 In 2021, Fangirls returned for a national tour of Australia.

 Fangirls received critical acclaim.
 The musical won the Sydney Theatre Award for Best Production of a Musical, Matilda Award for Best Musical or Cabaret, and the 2020 AWGIE Award for Music Theatre.
 The world premiere cast recording was released in 2021 via Ghostlight Records.
 At the 2021 ARIA Music Awards, the album was nominated for Best Original Soundtrack or Musical Theatre Cast Album.

+A London production co-produced by the Lyric Hammersmith and Sonia Friedman opened in July 2024.

 Background

-In her 2019 TEDxSydney talk “For the Love of Fangirls”, also known as “Why Are Fangirls Scary?”, Yve Blake said that she was first inspired to write a musical about fangirls in 2015 when Zayn Malik abruptly departed the boy band One Direction.
-In the talk, Blake noted that mainstream media outlets were using mocking words like “hysterical” and “crazy” to describe the response of One Direction's fans to the news.
-“If girls grow up in a world where words like "crazy" and "psycho" and "hysterical" are casually used to describe female enthusiasm, then how does that shape the way that those girls get to see themselves?
-And if girls grow up in a world that tells them that they are designed just a bit crazier than the boys, then isn't that a little bit like telling them that they are born less capable of rationality than men, less capable of reason and unworthy of the same intellectual respect as their brothers?”Yve Blake began writing Fangirls in 2016 while in residence at the Australian Theatre for Young People, after being awarded the inaugural Rebel Wilson Theatermaker Scholarship.
+In her 2019 TEDxSydney talk "For the Love of Fangirls", also known as "Why Are Fangirls Scary?", Yve Blake said that she was first inspired to write a musical about fangirls in 2015 when Zayn Malik abruptly departed the boy band One Direction.
+In the talk, Blake noted that mainstream media outlets were using mocking words like "hysterical" and "crazy" to describe the response of One Direction's fans to the news.

+If girls grow up in a world where words like "crazy" and "psycho" and "hysterical" are casually used to describe female enthusiasm, then how does that shape the way that those girls get to see themselves?
+And if girls grow up in a world that tells them that they are designed just a bit crazier than the boys, then isn't that a little bit like telling them that they are born less capable of rationality than men, less capable of reason and unworthy of the same intellectual respect as their brothers?

+Yve Blake began writing Fangirls in 2016 while in residence at the Australian Theatre for Young People, after being awarded the inaugural Rebel Wilson Theatermaker Scholarship.